tencentyun/intlcloud-documents/product/计算/弹性伸缩/启动配置/创建启动配置_intl.md

 6. Set the user name, password, and security group.

-7. Click **Finish**.
+7. Click **Confirm**.

 8. Create a scaling group based on this launch configuration.
-The launch configuration determines what instances to be created during scale-out, while the scaling group determines when to scale out.
+The launch configuration determines the instances to be created during scale-out, while the scaling group determines when to scale out.